nasa/openmct-tutorial/README.md

 # Part D - Subscribing to New Telemetry
 **Shortcut:** `git checkout -f part-d`

 We are now going to define a telemetry adapter that allows Open MCT to subscribe to our tutorial server for new telemetry as it becomes available.
 The process of defining a telemetry adapter for subscribing to real-time telemetry is similar to our previous adapter, except that we define a `supportsSubscribe` function to indicate that this adapter provides telemetry subscriptions, and a `subscribe` function.
-This adapter uses a simple messaging system for subscribing to telemetry updates over a websocket connection.
+This adapter uses a simple messaging system for subscribing to telemetry updates over a websocket.

 Let's define our new plugin in a file named `realtime-telemetry-plugin.js`.